In This Section

 About Lois K. Cohen

-Dr. Cohen had served or currently serves on various organization boards including: Foundation Against HIV/AIDS in Africa, the Journal of the American Dental Association, the Friends of the Organization of Safety, Asepsis and Prevention, The Edward B. Shils Educational Entrepreneurial Fund, The Caplin Family Charities, The Regulatory Affairs Society's Global Advisory Council, The D. Walter Cohen Middle East Center for Dental Education- Advisory Committee, and the Institute of Musculoskeletal Health & Arthritis of the Canadian Institutes of Health Research.
+Dr. Cohen had served or currently serves on various organization boards including: The Alliance for Oral Health Across Borders, Center for Integrative Global Oral Health, University of Pennsylvania School of Dental Medicine, Foundation Against HIV/AIDS in Africa, the Journal of the American Dental Association, the Friends of the Organization of Safety, Asepsis and Prevention, The Edward B. Shils Entrepreneurial Fund, The Caplin Family Charities, The Regulatory Affairs Society's Global Advisory Council, The D. Walter Cohen Middle East Center for Dental Education- Advisory Committee, and the Institute of Musculoskeletal Health & Arthritis of the Canadian Institutes of Health Research.
 She regularly serves as an Expert Consultant to the World Health Organization in Geneva, its regional offices in the Americas (Pan American Health Organization-PAHO) and the office for the African Region (AFRO) and various universities and associations focusing on global health through oral health.